Here's How Teens Completely Conquered TV & Netflix

 TEOTFW, an Emmy and BAFTA nominee, was gifted a surprise second season this past August.

 Following Riverdale and 13 Reasons’ premiere season banner year, networks started doubling and tripling down on YA content.
-Netflix kicked off the first week of 2018 with Barden’s TEOTFW, a Netflix original series co-produced with Brit network Channel 4, and Freeform premiered Grown-ish.
+Netflix kicked off the first week of 2018 with Barden’s TEOTFW, a British acquisition, and Freeform premiered Grown-ish.
 In the spring, 13 Reasons Why debuted its originally unplanned second season, making it the most tweeted about streaming show of the year (and netting Katherine Langford a Best Actress Golden Globe nod).
 In the fall, the success of Riverdale, 2018’s tenth-most-tweeted about show, helped birth fellow Archie Comics universe series The Chilling Adventures Of Sabrina onto Netflix.
-Throughout the year, that streaming service also gave us glimpses into the lives of international teens thanks to hormone-fueled fare like spring’s The Rain, fall’s Elite, and winter’s Baby.
+Throughout the year, that streaming service also gave us glimpses into the lives of international teens thanks to hormone-fuelled fare like spring’s The Rain, fall’s Elite, and winter’s Baby.

 Now, in 2019, there’s practically a new teen show premiering every single week: on Tuesday it was Freeform’s Good Trouble, Friday gives us Netflix’s Sex Education, and next Wednesday will officially introduce Syfy’s Lana Condor-starring Deadly Class.
 In February, the teen-friendly Umbrella Academy will arrive on Netflix.
 The superhero drama is a series inspired by graphic novels from My Chemical Romance frontman Gerard Way, a man who made guyliner, scene-y band leader fashion, and Hot Topic shirts cool for an entire generation of teens.